novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

  Muhammad: My main weekness is my communication skill, I need to do a better job at communicating my ideas and more importantly my thought process to my team members to support my design and logic decisions when programming or finding solution to problems.

- My main weakness would be my inexperience and overthinking which slowed me down in some key areas.
+ Emmanuel: My main weakness would be my inexperience and overthinking which slowed me down in some key areas.